ethereum/consensus-specs/tests/formats/genesis/initialization.md

 A series of files, with `<index>` in range `[0, deposits_count)`.
 Deposits need to be processed in order.
 Each file is a SSZ-snappy encoded `Deposit` object.

+###  `execution_payload_header.ssz_snappy`

+*Note*: Param added only for the Merge and subsequent forks.

+The execution payload header that state is initialized with.
+An SSZ-snappy encoded `BeaconState` object.

 ###  `state.ssz_snappy`

 The expected genesis state.
 An SSZ-snappy encoded `BeaconState` object.

 ## Processing